Walking Pad Buying Guide: What to Look for in 2026

 Disclosure: WalkingPadPicks may earn commissions from qualifying purchases.
 This does not influence our recommendations.

-By Dr. Sarah Chen · Last updated March 2026
+By Dr. Sarah Chen, Health & Fitness Researcher · Last updated March 23, 2026

 Buying a walking pad in 2026 comes down to five decisions: motor power (2.0+ CHP for desk walking), belt size (minimum 16"×40"), noise level (under 65 dB at 2 mph), weight capacity (50 lbs above your body weight), and storage profile (folded dimensions under 24"×24").
 Get these five right and you will have a unit that works well under your standing desk for years.
 Get any of them wrong and you will have a bulky, loud, or underpowered machine that gets abandoned in a corner.